SanPen/GridCal/doc/md_source/user_interface.md

 Here we explain how to compose a search query.

-Queries in GridCal are made by using the following synthax:
+Queries in VeraGrid are made by using the following synthax:

 ```
     [subject] [operation] [value] [and/or] [subject] [operation] [value] [and/or] ...